DmytriiTsybuliak/DmytriiTsybuliak/README.md

 # Hi there, I'm Dmytrii Tsybuliak! 👋

 I’m a **Full Stack Developer**.
 I have completed the GoIT course on Full Stack Development.
-By the way I have bachelor degree of Computer Science.
+By the way, I have a bachelor's degree in computer science.

 ### 🌟 About me
 - HTML, CSS, DOM API;